thedevd/techBlog/springboot/microservices/netflix-eureka-naming-server/README.md

   </p>

 `In this, we will see how to create a Naming Server using Netflix-Eureka of Spring Cloud and how microservice will register itself with Netflix-Eureka server (this operation is known as Service Registration).
 And at the end we will see how a service will communicate with other services using combination of FeignClient + Ribbon + Eureka`

+**Note** - There are other implementations for other service registries like Hashicorp’s Consul or Apache Zookeeper.
 <hr/>

 ### Setting up the Netflix-Eureka Server